attractivechaos/kann/README.md

 topologically complex neural networks with recurrence, shared weights and multiple inputs/outputs/costs (e.g. with [variational autoencoder][vae]).
-In comparison to mainstream deep learning frameworks such as [TensorFlow][tf], KANN is not as scalable, but it is almost as flexible, has a much smaller code base and only depends on the standard C library.
-In comparison to other lightweight frameworks such as [tiny-dnn][td], KANN is still smaller, more efficient and much more versatile, supporting RNN, VAE and non-standard neural networks that often fail these lightweight frameworks.
+In comparison to mainstream deep learning frameworks such as [TensorFlow][tf], KANN is not as scalable, but it is almost as flexible and extensible, has a much smaller code base and only depends on the standard C library.
+In comparison to other lightweight frameworks such as [tiny-dnn][td], KANN is still smaller, more efficient and much more versatile, supporting RNN, VAE and non-standard neural networks that may fail these lightweight frameworks.

 KANN could be potentially useful when you want to experiment small to medium neural networks in C/C++, to deploy no-so-large models without worrying about